yegor256/blog/_drafts/_data.md

 String name = User.getInstance().getName();
 {% endhighlight %}

-This is Singleton.
+This is a Singleton.
 See how verbose it is?
-We can just replace it with a simple global variable:
+We can simply replace it with a global variable (`global` is the keyword I'm suggesting to use):

 {% highlight java %}
 global User user;